 - In April, Sakhi received its biggest commitment to date.
 The Bhatia Family Foundation has made a $3MM investment in Sakhi to launch The Ramesh and Kalpana Bhatia Family Foundation’s South Asian Safe Families Initiative.
 The gift, which will be distributed over 10 years, will ensure the sustainability and expansion of Sakhi’s mental health program

-- Sakhi is continuing to facilitate a culture shift at the organization to be more inclusive of and attentive to survivors of all genders and sexualities
+- Sakhi continues to facilitate a culture shift at the organization to be more inclusive of and attentive to survivors of all genders and sexualities

-- Sakhi is planning to open a third brick-and-mortar office, situated in Brooklyn, near the end of 2022.
+- Sakhi plans to open a third brick-and-mortar office, situated in Brooklyn, in 2023.